The system of domain name servers (DNS) is a global hierarchy of databases dedicated to the simple but essential task of looking up host names like

 You are now running the Unbound verifying caching name resolver but not all of your currently running software is guaranteed to notice and pick up the modification.

-Actions like restoring a backup image or using a snapshot image as the basis for a new Droplet would normally clobber the configuration we've done so far.
+Actions like restoring a backup image or using a snapshot image as the basis for a new server would normally clobber the configuration we’ve done so far.
 This is due to a minor bug in the OpenStack driver for FreeBSD.
 Luckily this bug has been fixed in the upcoming release.
-We will individually apply this particular patch to the current release now in order to ensure Unbound's proper operation with DigitalOcean's backup and snapshotting facilities.
+We will individually apply this particular patch to the current release now in order to ensure Unbound’s proper operation with your cloud provider’s backup and snapshotting facilities.

 Download the patch from the official repository for BSD-CloudInit, (the FreeBSD OpenStack driver):